Liberalism and conservatism in Latin America

 Caudillos soon came to power in some Latin American societies, such as Mexico.
 Caudillos were people of either progressive or conservative thought, who promised protection and restoration of traditional ways to the people.
 They were generally pragmatic, believing in a ruling system of what works best.
-Caudillos used military force to hold society together.
+Caudillos used military force to hold society together.One of the most prominent figures was General Antonio López de Santa Anna, a conservative caudillo in Mexico who represented the unstable politics of early post-independence in Latin America.
+Santa Anna went back and forth between holding power and being exiled, serving as president of Mexico eleven times and playing key roles in both military successes, such as defeating a French invasion in 1838, and losses, including the loss of Texas in 1836.
+In contrast, figures like the Argentine liberal Domingo Faustino Sarmiento strongly criticized the caudillo system, arguing that the dominance of military leaders in Argentina created a threat to democracy.

 Since the 1980s, there have been several neo-liberal economic reforms across Latin America, in order to support expansive industrialization.